 TOLL FREE: 1-877-444-3668

-Medical professionals at The Foot Institute – Red Deer specialize in the medical and surgical treatment of the ankle and foot.
-They devote an average of 10 years in higher education, the first 4 years in undergrad studies to receive a Bachelors Degree, and the following four years in Medical School to attain a Podiatric Medical Degree.
-Podiatric Medical School corresponds to typical medical school and in point of fact a number of podiatry programmes are contained within these schools.
-Upon securing a Podiatric Medial Degree, Doctors at the Foot Institute complete a hospital "internship" or post degree residency for another one to three years.
+Health professionals at The Foot Institute – Red Deer provide services for the surgical and medical treatment of the foot and ankle.
+They invest an average of a decade in education, the first 4 years in undergraduate studies to achieve a Bachelors Degree, and the second 4 years in Medical School to receive a Podiatric Medical Degree.
+Podiatric Medical School is similar to conventional medical school and in fact various podiatry training programs are located inside these institutions.
+After obtaining a Podiatric Medial Degree, Doctors at the Foot Institute finish a hospital "internship" or residency for another one to three years.

-Our Doctors furthermore have a thorough practical knowledge and understanding of biomechanics, which is the study of the forces which the feet and legs withstand as we walk, run or carry out other activities.
-Comprehending biomechanics and gait deviations permits a Foot doctor to create shoes and orthotics which can give pain relief and minimize the risk of a large number of complications which the feet generally encounter.
+Foot Institute Doctors also have a thorough knowledge and understanding of biomechanics, which is the study of the forces which the feet and legs submit to as we walk, run or perform other activities.
+Comprehending biomechanics and gait abnormalities enables a Podiatric physician to design footwear and orthotics which can provide pain relief and minimize the risk of numerous issues which the feet routinely experience.